 As for booking in advance, there were several people I met at the hostel that bought tickets the night before and the morning of.
 However, if you want to climb either Montaña or Huayna Picchu you should book in advance because they only allow 200 people up a day and those tickets do sell out more often than not.

 In Cusco you can get a free walking tour of the city, they do survive on tips, that is well worth the two hours.
 We picked ours up in the Plaza de Armas.
 In the plaza there are several different tour companies and you can haggle with them over prices a bit for Sacred Valley and Cusco tours.
-We booked our Sacred Valley tour on Thursday night and went Friday morning.
-11 months ago
+We booked our Sacred Valley tour on Thursday night and went Friday morning. over 1 year ago